Theory of Multiple Scattering Enhanced Single Particle Plasmonic Sensing: Results and discussion

 The density dependence of the mean total enhancement $\langle\abs{\gamma_1\gamma_2\gamma_3}\rangle$ and the individual mean enhancement factors $\langle\abs{\gamma_i}\rangle$ is shown in Figure~\ref{fig:gold_dressed_monte_carlo_sim}(a) for particle polarizability, $\alpha_g=(3.74 + 0.33i)\times10^{-32}\textrm{~Cm}^2\textrm{V}^{-1}$, corresponding to a dressed 40~nm radius gold sphere sat on the gold film ($z_s=40$~nm).
 For the given parameters, the density range simulated corresponds to a scattering mean free path varying from $34.3\lambda_0$ down to $0.21\lambda_0$.
 The mean enhancement factor initially increases with density and rises above 1, indicating that multiple scattering on average enhances the sensitivity at these lower densities.
-As scatterer density increases further the mean enhancement reaches a maximum of $\sim 367$ at an optimal density of $n=0.49 / \lambda_0^{2}$ ($l_s = 3.51 \lambda_0$), before then decreasing at higher $n$, eventually dropping below one, indicating that at extremely high densities, multiple scattering acts to decrease the scattered signal perturbation on average.
-In general, $\langle\abs{\gamma_2}\rangle$ remains close to one, meaning the effect of loop paths is weak compared to $\langle\abs{\gamma_1}\rangle$ and $\langle\abs{\gamma_3}\rangle$ which are of comparable magnitude.
+As scatterer density increases further the mean enhancement reaches a maximum of $\sim 367$ at an optimal density of $n=0.49 / \lambda_0^{2}$ ($l_s = 3.51 \lambda_0$), before then decreasing at higher $n$, eventually dropping below one, indicating that at extremely high densities, multiple scattering acts to decrease the scattered signal perturbation on average. {We attribute this decrease to SPP localisation \cite{Zhu2020spp} effects which restrict the impact of the additional particle to a region of the order of the localization length in size.
+In particular, we note the localisation length of a 2D system can be estimated as $\xi=l_s\exp\left(\pi \text{Re}[k_{\text{SPP}}]l_s/2\right)$ \cite{Sheng1995}, which becomes comparable to the system size for $l_s \approx 0.73\lambda_0$ in our simulations.
+Specifically, for $l_s = 0.21 \lambda_0$ we have $\xi/L = 0.42$.
+Note it has been shown that Anderson localisation of light cannot be achieved for fully vectorial 3D random ensembles of dipole scatterers, such that we would not expect a corresponding decrease in enhancement for such systems \cite{Skipetrov2014}.} In general, $\langle\abs{\gamma_2}\rangle$ remains close to one, meaning the effect of loop paths is weak compared to $\langle\abs{\gamma_1}\rangle$ and $\langle\abs{\gamma_3}\rangle$ which are of comparable magnitude.